scuzzydude/asimov/asimov.md

 The purpose of the public staking is to prevent any one person from the private stake exerting control over of asimov and the development of The Foundation.

-###

 ### National Stakes

 10% of asimov will be reserved for national stakes.
 Once **asimov** is established as a stable metric, some asimov may be issued to national governments in exchange for holding stakes in their fiat currency or bonds.
-There may be legal concessions the national government must make, for instance, accepting payment for taxes in asimov, before a stake agreement is made.
+There may be legal concessions the national government must make before a stake agreement is made.
+For instance, they may be required to accept payment for taxes in asimov,

 The Foundation's board shall decide when **national stakes** are both appropriate and feasible.